Godzilla vs. Hedorah: Plot

-Dr. Toru Yano and his wife Toshie Yano has determined that drying out Hedorah's body may destroy the otherwise unkillable monster.
-While Godzilla and Hedorah fought, the JSDF swiftly constructed two gigantic electrodes for this purpose, and attempted to fire them, giving Godzilla the chance to return to the fight.
+Dr. Toru and his wife Toshie have determined that drying out Hedorah's body may destroy the otherwise unkillable monster.
+While Godzilla and Hedorah fought, the JSDF swiftly constructed two gigantic electrodes for this purpose and switch them on in an effort to give Godzilla a chance to escape the pit and return to the fight.

-All of a sudden the electrodes short out, the power cut off by Godzilla and Hedorah's violent battle.
-Godzilla reactivates and energises the electrodes with his atomic heat ray, dehydrating Hedorah's outer body.
-Hedorah sheds this outer body and takes flight to escape, but Godzilla propels itself through the air with his atomic heat ray to give chase.
-Godzilla drags Hedorah back to the electrodes and continues to dehydrate him until Hedorah is on the brink of defeat.
-Godzilla tears open Hedorah's dried-out body and exposes it to the electrodes again, dehydrating the pieces until nothing remains but dust.

-Godzilla returns to the sea, but not before pausing to gaze sternly at the surviving humans.
-Ken Yano bids goodbye to Godzilla.
+Suddenly, the electrodes short out, the power cut off by Godzilla and Hedorah's violent battle.
+Godzilla reactivates and energizes the electrodes with its atomic breath, which dehydrates Hedorah's exterior.
+Hedorah's body splits open, and the alien tries to escape using its flying form, but Godzilla propels itself through the air using its atomic breath as a jet to give chase.
+Godzilla drags Hedorah back to the electrodes and continues to dehydrate it until Hedorah is on the brink of defeat.
+Godzilla tears open Hedorah's dried-out body and exposes it to the electrodes again, dehydrating pieces of Hedorah's remains until they disintegrate into dust.
+Godzilla returns to the ocean, but not before pausing to gaze sternly at the surviving humans.
+Ken bids farewell to Godzilla.

 Cast

+Assistant director Kōichi Kawakita makes an uncredited cameo appearance as a bar customer.

 Production

+Development

+Producer Tomoyuki Tanaka offered Banno the opportunity to direct a Godzilla film shortly after working together on the Mitsubishi Pavilion at Expo '70.
+Due to Banno's inexperience, franchise veterans Kaoru Mabuchi and Ishirō Honda were tasked with assisting him with scripting and directing the film respectively.
+Tanaka's declining health led to him being hospitilized for the majority of production, and Banno took advantage of this to include a scene where Godzilla chases Hedorah by using his atomic breath to fly, which reportedly resulted in Tanaka loathing the film and refusing to give Banno another chance to direct a Godzilla film.

 Director Banno initially conceived the idea for Godzilla vs. Hedorah after seeing cities like Yokkaichi covered in black smog and the ocean filled with foam from dumped detergent and formulated the story of an alien tadpole transforming into a monster as a result of the pollution.